raoul2000/yii2-workflow/guide/about-workflows.md

 - on success, apply the transition and update the `status` attribute owned by the Post model

-**_sendToStatus()_ actually performs the transition : the model leaves it current status and goes to the new one.** It is equivalent to `status` attribute assignement and model being saved.
+**_sendToStatus()_ actually performs the transition : the model leaves it current status and goes to the new one.** It is equivalent to `status` attribute assignment and model being saved.

 In the example below, the output is the same as before, without having to invoke *save()*.